Framartin/spatial-pred-R/GSoC organization/README.md

 Solutions are under questions.

 * class of the returned object: deal with in-sample / out-of-sample predictions ; deal with future prediction intervals (not now) / keep trend and signal attributes only for default predictor?
-  + If we choose to change the behavior, allow the use of the option legacy to use the old code.
+  + See how other functions handle that.
+If we choose to change the behavior, allow the use of the option legacy to use the old code.
 * How we ensure that the order of the spatial units in listw is the same than newdata?
   + see all methods for creating listw objects.
 * Is it possible to reorder spatial unit in a listw object?
 If not, I think we can work with only W in SparseMatrix, but it will imply modifications.